ibm-cloud-docs/containers/cs_versions_changelog.md

 <td>v1.12.2-68</td>
 <td>Updated to support the Kubernetes 1.12 release.
 Additional changes include the following:
 <ul><li>Load balancer pods (`ibm-cloud-provider-ip-*` in `ibm-system` namespace) now set CPU and memory resource requests.</li>
 <li>The `service.kubernetes.io/ibm-load-balancer-cloud-provider-vlan` annotation is added to specify the VLAN that the load balancer service deploys to.
-To see available VLANs in your cluster, run `ibmcloud ks vlans --zone <zone>`.</li>
+To see available VLANs in your cluster, run `ibmcloud ks vlan ls --zone <zone>`.</li>
 <li>A new [load balancer 2.0](/docs/containers?topic=containers-loadbalancer-about#planning_ipvs) is available as a beta.</li></ul></td>
 </tr>
 <tr>